 You’d think not swearing is Interviewing 101, but you’d be surprised how often people still do it.
 Even if your interviewer drops a few S- or F-bombs, you’re better off keeping your language PG.

-29. “Would you like to see my references?”
+17. “Do you want to see my references?”

 When an employer wants your references, they’ll ask for them.

 18. “Thanks, but I don’t have any questions."

 Not having any questions for the interviewer says that you’re not interested enough to learn.
 And if you don’t even work at the company yet, there’s plenty to explore!
 Prepare some thoughtful questions to ask ahead of time to help finish your interview strong.